Chain Lightning (1950 film): Production

-Principal filming took place from April 16, 1949 to July 1949, but final production was held back from release until 1950.
+Principal filming took place from April 16, 1949, to July 1949, but final production was delayed from release until 1950.
 In order to realistically depict the flight testing, permission was obtained to film at various Air Force bases, including Muroc Army Air Field (now Edwards Air Force Base).
 Location shooting also occurred at the San Fernando Valley Airport (now Van Nuys Airport).
 A realistic full-scale JA-3/JA-4 model created by Paul Mantz, the aerial sequence director, was built for $15,000.
+Mantz envisioned an "aircraft of tomorrow" when designing the centerpiece aircraft and models, accurately predicting much of today's modern jet-aircraft technology.

-The origins of the film model stemmed from a derelict Bell P-39 Airacobra fuselage that had been reworked by Vince Johnson, an expert "lofter".
-The Warner Bros. contract called for completion of a realistic (if futuristic) fighter able to taxi and deploy parachutes.
-Besides the full-scale model used for most of the ground sequences, a number of scale models were built.
-A Willis JA-3 fibreglass miniature used in the production, measuring 80 in. long and a wingspan of 59 in., was auctioned in 2009 for $1,300.
+The model was based on a derelict Bell P-39 Airacobra fuselage that had been reworked by Vince Johnson, an expert "lofter".
+The Warner Bros. contract called for completion of a realistic fighter able to taxi and deploy parachutes.
+Along with the full-scale model used for most of the ground sequences, a number of scale models were built.
+A Willis JA-3 fiberglass miniature used in the production, measuring 80 in. long and a wingspan of 59 in., was auctioned in 2009 for $1,300.

 Revisiting his use of the wartime fleet of aircraft that he had obtained for films such as Twelve O'Clock High (1949), Mantz's B-17F, 42–3369, appearing as “Naughty Nellie,” recreated the wartime missions that the central character recalls in a flashback sequence.
-Stock footage of bomber missions over Germany includes a brief view of the Messerschmitt Me 163 rocket fighter that is the inspiration for the later postwar supersonic fighter that one of the central characters envisions.
+Stock footage of bomber missions over Germany includes a brief view of the Messerschmitt Me 163 rocket fighter that is the inspiration for the later postwar supersonic fighter envisioned by one of the central characters.